doctrine/orm/docs/en/tutorials/getting-started.rst

-    This method, although very common, is inappropriate for Domain Driven Design (DDD), because in such design, methods should be named according to actual business operation and entity should be valid anytime.
+    This method, although very common, is inappropriate for Domain Driven Design (DDD), because in such design, methods should be named according to actual business operations, and entities should be valid anytime.

 Here is an example of a simple **anemic model**: